cawasser/rccst/docs/data-push.md

 A key feature we want to maintain in our "new approach" is the asynchronous push of new or updated data from the "Server" to each connected Client.

+And we'd like it to be "general purpose" and perhaps even "reactive".

+> NOTE: this discussion is _not_ about data queries from the server suing http(s) via GET, POST, etc.

+### General Purpose

+We want the mechanism to be the same regardless of how it is used.
+For example, we may have data sources in the Server that

+- are updated periodically (using a timer or schedule),
+- are updated by some third-party over the network (to which the server itself "subscribes")
+- can be generated on the Server via the REPL

+In each case we want all the subscribed clients to be pushed the new data.

+### Reactive

+In many systems the publication mechanism is exposed throughout the applications, in Clojure it would just be a function, which puts the onus on the code that recognized the changing data to explicitly call the publication function.
+This is as opposed to something like [Reagent]() or [Re-frame]() which provide a mechanism similar to ["watchers"]() on `atoms` that automatically call any function which dereferences the atom (Reagent) or atom-like value returned by a subscription (Re-frame).
+In this way the only action needed is ot update the "data source" wiht its new value, and the watcher mechansim would automatically publish the change to all the subscribed clients.

 ## Examples

 ### Rocky-Road